Information for interstate and overseas practitioners regarding practising in Victoria, Australia and joining the Victorian Bar.

 *In some countries this is referred to as 'being called to the Bar'.
 This often leads to confusion.
 In Australia, being approved to practise law is referred to as Admission.
 'Coming to the Bar' means practising as a barrister before the courts, not as a solicitor in private practice.

-Once you are admitted to practice in Australia, you can apply to join the Victorian Bar and practise as a barrister.
+Australian lawyers admitted to practice in Australia are eligible to apply to join the Victorian Bar and practise as a barrister.
 The typical pathways to joining the Victorian Bar are:

 As an Australian Lawyer who has not previously practised as a barrister

-Applicants admitted to practise law in Australia may apply to take the Victorian Bar entrance examination.
-Eligible applicants who pass the entrance exam will be invited to take the Bar's readers' course.
-On satisfactory completion of the course you may be invited to apply sign the Roll of Counsel.
+Applicants admitted to practise law in Australia are eligible to register to sit the Victorian Bar Entrance Examination.
+Exam candidates who pass the Entrance Exam will be offered a place in the Bar's Readers' Course.
+On satisfactory completion of the Readers' Course you may be invited to apply sign the Roll of Counsel.

 Interstate Barristers wishing to practise in Victoria